-One of the most important activities for startup companies is effective management of their cash flows.
+One of the most important activities for startup companies is the effective management of their cash flows.
 Tracking inflows and outflows of money on a regular basis will improve the likelihood of success by ensuring that there are sufficient funds available for operations.

 The ability to plan for annual income tax is critical for new businesses.
 It can be difficult to navigate the complexities of different taxes at all levels, but failure to do so can result in large penalties or significant interest expenses should taxes not be paid on time.